-We’ve previously discussed the importance of making decisions about your life ahead of time, but what about decisions about your death?
-Your priorities for care during the end of your life may be quite different from those you have had previously and from what your family would want.
+We’ve previously discussed the importance of making decisions about the end of your life ahead of time, but what about decisions about your death?
+Your priorities for as the end of your life nears may be quite different from those you have had previously and from what your family would want.
 Even if you are very ill, everyone needs to know that the final decision about your care is yours so long as you are able.
 This may require you to be assertive about what your wishes are.

 While your healthcare providers may know what is best for your medical condition, only you know what is best for your overall well-being.
 This includes the choice to refuse further medical care.
 You may even consider asserting your right to die, if you live in a state that allows medical aid in dying.